Shreya-0309/Product-attribute-prediction/README.md

 ## Setup Instructions

 1. Clone the Repository
-If the project is hosted on GitHub, clone the repository to your local machine:
+Clone the repository to your local machine:

 git clone <repository_url>
 cd <repository_name>